alien4cloud/alien4cloud.github.io/documentation/1.1.0/getting_started/getting_started.markdown

 component upload will fail.
 {% endwarning %}

-You must have a zip with this file tree :

-{% highlight bash %}
-├── images
-│   ├── compute.png
-│   ├── loadbalancer.png
-│   ├── network.png
-│   ├── objectstore.png
-│   ├── relational_db.png
-│   ├── root.png
-│   ├── router.png
-│   ├── software.png
-│   └── volume.png
-├── normative-types.yml
-└── README.md
-{% endhighlight %}

 ### Required types for Wordpress

 The Wordpress topology is using custom types, we have to upload them first.

+Like for the normative types, you need to add the [extended types on github](https://github.com/alien4cloud/alien4cloud-extended-types/archive/master.zip)

-Find those types on github here : [samples repository](https://github.com/alien4cloud/samples){:target="_blank"}
+After this, find those types on github here : [samples repository](https://github.com/alien4cloud/samples){:target="_blank"}

 * **apache** : the webserver [here](https://github.com/alien4cloud/samples/tree/master/apache){:target="_blank"}
 * **php** : the php interperter [here](https://github.com/alien4cloud/samples/tree/master/php){:target="_blank"}